A

-prominent downward pointing petals resembling rabbit ears.
-Two tiny modified petals point outwards like outstretched little
+small white orchid with two prominent downward pointing petals resembling rabbit ears.
+Two tiny modified petals point outwards

-arms.
-Several flowers on a stem, which has a small broad based pointed leave a short distance up the stem from the ground, pointing
+like outstretched little arms.
+Several flowers on a stem, which has a small ovate broad based pointed leaf a short distance

 April May

-Bridgetown, South West region, Western Australia and occurs Perth region, through the South
+Bridgetown, South West region, Western Australia with

 Eriochilus helonomos, Swamp Bunny Orchid

-Bridgetown, South
+Bridgetown,

-the South West and Great Southern regions, with a few sightings further inland.
+in the South West and Great Southern regions, with a few sightings further inland.

 Eremophila psilocalyx (formerly known as Eremophila pachyphylla) Poverty Bush